moq-wg/moq-transport/draft-ietf-moq-transport.md

 sessions to drain naturally, as that can take days for long-form media.
 MOQT avoids this via the GOAWAY message ({{message-goaway}}).

-The server sends a GOAWAY message, signaling that the client to establish a new session and migrate any active subscriptions.
+The server sends a GOAWAY message, signaling the client to establish a new session and migrate any active subscriptions.
 The GOAWAY message optionally contains a new URI for the new session, otherwise the current URI is reused.
 The server SHOULD terminate the session with 'GOAWAY Timeout' after a sufficient timeout if there are still open subscriptions or fetches on a connection.